zhengjynicolas/zhengjynicolas.github.io/_posts/2017-12-13-welcome-to.md

 Welcome to Joy's Blog.

 Welcome to my blog.
 I am Joy Zheng, a web frontend developer.
-Making this blog for learning and sharing.
+Built this blog for learning and sharing.
 Hope you like here and maybe give me some of your advice.